monmon0/mon-site/content/_index.md

 # What I'm currently obsessed about!

-- PyTorch and Solidity: I caught myself thinking about both of them when I'm showering, despite their unparalleled nature.
+- PyTorch and how I should not set myself on fire while learning it
 - Exploring different models of image generation AI
 - Crypto and potential of Web3 DApp and Protocols, and MEV (somewhat)
 - Lego Bricks Building